The VSME Standard Explained: What UK SMEs Need to Know in 2026

 - Greenhouse gas emissions (Scope 1 and Scope 2, estimated if necessary)

-- Total workforce headcount and basic diversity data (gender split)
+- Total workforce headcount and basic characteristics (gender split, contract types)

 - Whether you have key policies in place (environmental, health and safety, anti-corruption)